 (B) whether the affected agency identified the violation as part of its internal quality assurance program and made a good faith, substantial effort to correct the violation in a timely manner.

 (c) Opportunity to correct.
-Except as provided in subsections (e) and (f) of this section, DADS provides an agency with an opportunity to correct a violation in accordance with the time frames established in §97.527(g)(2) of this chapter (relating to Post-Survey Procedures) before assessing an administrative penalty if a plan of correction has been implemented.
+Except as provided in subsections (e) and (f) of this section, HHSC provides an agency with an opportunity to correct a violation in accordance with the time frames established in §558.527(g)(2) of this chapter (relating to Post-Survey Procedures) before assessing an administrative penalty if a plan of correction has been implemented.

 (d) Minor violations.

-(1) DADS may not assess an administrative penalty for a minor violation unless the violation is of a continuing nature or is not corrected in accordance with an accepted plan of correction.
+(1) HHSC may not assess an administrative penalty for a minor violation unless the violation is of a continuing nature or is not corrected in accordance with an accepted plan of correction.

-(2) DADS may assess an administrative penalty for a subsequent occurrence of a minor violation when cited within three years from the date the agency first received written notice of the violation.
+(2) HHSC may assess an administrative penalty for a subsequent occurrence of a minor violation when cited within three years from the date the agency first received written notice of the violation.

-(3) DADS does not assess an administrative penalty for a subsequent occurrence of a minor violation when cited more than three years from the date the agency first received written notice of the violation.
+(3) HHSC does not assess an administrative penalty for a subsequent occurrence of a minor violation when cited more than three years from the date the agency first received written notice of the violation.

 (e) No opportunity to correct.
-DADS may assess an administrative penalty without providing an agency with an opportunity to correct a violation if DADS determines that the violation:
+HHSC may assess an administrative penalty without providing an agency with an opportunity to correct a violation if HHSC determines that the violation:

 (1) results in serious harm to or death of a client;